gopher-fleece/gleece/README.md

 - **Customize behavior** to your exact needs by extending or overriding the routes templates.
 - Bring your own router - works seamlessly with **Gin, Echo, Gorilla Mux, Chi, & Fiber**.

-Gleece aims to make Go developers’ lives easier by seamlessly integrating API routing, validation, and documentation into a single cohesive workflow without sacrificing performance.
+Gleece aims to make Go developers’ lives easier by seamlessly integrating API routing, validation, and documentation into a single cohesive workflow **without sacrificing performance**.

-For more information, check out the '[Concept](https://docs.gleece.dev/docs/about/concept)' section of our documentation
+For more information, check out the [concept](https://docs.gleece.dev/docs/about/concept) section of our documentation

 ## Documentation

 Explore the complete [documentation site](https://docs.gleece.dev/docs/intro) to get started quickly.

-You can also check out the [Gleece Example Project](https://github.com/gopher-fleece/gleecexample#readme), which demonstrates how to set up and use Gleece in a real-world scenario.
+You can also check out our [example project](https://github.com/gopher-fleece/gleecexample#readme), which demonstrates how to set up and use Gleece in a real-world scenario.
 This hands-on reference will help you integrate Gleece seamlessly.

 If you've encountered a gap in the documentation or feel some topic is inadequately covered, please let us know via [GitHub Issues](https://github.com/gopher-fleece/gleece/issues)

 ## Under the hood

-*Gleece* is almost exclusively a **design time** framework/transpiler- there are no magic tricks or runtime shenanigans.
+*Gleece* is almost exclusively a **design/build time** framework/transpiler- there are no magic tricks or runtime shenanigans.

 Once your API implementation is ready, use *Gleece*'s CLI to generate routes according to your chosen engine.